Iron Galaxy: Rumbleverse

-In December 2021, the company unveiled Rumbleverse, a wrestling-themed, free-to-play battle royale game.
-Epic Games would be serving as publisher with a February 2022 release.
+In December 2021 the company unveiled Rumbleverse, with Epic Games attached to publish the wrestling-themed free-to-play battle royale game.
 Iron Galaxy pitched the game in 2017 and took three years to fully develop it.
 By this point, the company had 230 employees with 80 people working on Rumbleverse.
-However, by January 2022, the game was delayed indefinitely, though playtests continued.
+However by January 2022, a month before its February release, the game was delayed indefinitely, though playtests continued.

 It wasn't until July that the game received a new release date.
-Rumbleverse was released in August 2022, but never saw the success it needed to survive.
+Rumbleverse was released in August 2022, but failed to meet the necessary expectations to continue support.
 By January 2023, Iron Galaxy announced the game would shut down the following month—six months after launch.
 Those who paid for in-game currency or the Battle Pass would be eligible for a refund.
 A version for the Nintendo Switch was in the works at the time.
-Despite some initial hype, the game ultimately suffered due to competition from similar games, limited multiplayer modes, its exclusivity to the Epic Games Store, and a lack of interest from the streaming community.
+Despite some initial excitement, the game ultimately suffered due to competition from similar games, limited multiplayer modes, exclusivity to the Epic Games Store, and a lack of interest from the streaming community.
 In the end, the game couldn't generate the revenue it needed to stay afloat.

 Post-Rumbleverse

-Despite the high-profile failure of Rumbleverse, Iron Galaxy was able to avoid layoffs by reassigning developers and reconnecting with work-for-hire clients, like Naughty Dog.
+Despite the high-profile failure of Rumbleverse, Iron Galaxy avoided layoffs by reassigning developers and returning to work-for-hire clients, like Naughty Dog.
 It handled the PC port for the Uncharted: Legacy of Thieves collection in 2022.
 Iron Galaxy then worked on the 2023 PC port of The Last of Us Part 1.
 Initially expected to release on March 3, it was delayed three weeks until March 23.
-The game proved to be in rough shape upon release.
-Iron Galaxy will return to work on the port of The Last of Us Part II.
+The game was released with many glitches and performance issues.
+Iron Galaxy also ported the sequel to PC The Last of Us Part II.

 In 2022, Iron Galaxy opened a new studio in Nashville, Tennessee.
 By April 2024, it moved to a bigger space.
 Plans for a new studio in Austin were announced but later delayed following the Rumbleverse shutdown.

 Boyes stepped down from his position as co-CEO in August 2024 and Blasko remained as the company's sole CEO.
 In February 2025, Iron Galaxy announced it would lay off 66 developers and support staff as a "means of last resort" for the company to stay afloat.

-In March 2025, Iron Galaxy announced their next game, Tony Hawk's Pro Skater 3 + 4, a remake of the third and fourth games in the Tony Hawk's series which was released on July 11 of the same year.
+In March 2025, Iron Galaxy announced its next game, Tony Hawk's Pro Skater 3 + 4, a remake of the third and fourth games in the Tony Hawk's series which was released on July 11 of the same year.

+Iron Galaxy worked on ports of Call of Duty: Black Ops and Black Ops II, which were both exclusive to PlayStation 4 and PlayStation 5.
+The ports were released on July 9, 2026.